 Low fidelity framework is the first step towards making the team on a web project.
 Also using a low fidelity wireframe can manage the expense of stakeholders, developers, and designers by not investing money on a high fidelity wireframe.

 High-fidelity or medium-fidelity wireframes are also referred to as prototypes.
 They are fascinating and smart as they represent the end product more clearly and better than low-fidelity wireframes.
 Some of them are responsive to the action of the user.

 The contents and aesthetics are more detailed than low fidelity, and they are often built-in advanced stages of the design process to validate complex interactions during testing by users.
 They provide a realistic representation of the product.

 There are many tools to develop and create a wireframe, which allows users to build bottom-up designs.
 Here you can start with a basic model and refining it to other advanced levels.

 The main uses of High fidelity wireframes are broadly divided into three major categories.

-Realistic aesthetics: The products designed with high fidelity resembles the final product.
-This is very helpful in providing proper feedback of product by graphic representation.
+Realistic aesthetics: The products designed with high fidelity resemble the final product.
+This is very helpful in providing proper feedback on the product by graphic representation.